gautham-eswar/latest_try/DEPLOYMENT.md

 - Start command errors

 **Resolution Steps:**
-1. Check build logs for Python errors
+1. Check build logs in Render dashboard for Python errors
 2. Verify all required environment variables are set
-3. Ensure requirements.txt includes all dependencies
+3. Ensure requirements.txt includes all dependencies with specific versions
 4. Confirm the start command is correct
+5. Check if you need to increase the memory allocation for your service

 #### Database Connection Issues